markkurossi/iql/README.md

 ## Built-in Functions

- - AVG(Expression): returns the average value of all the values.
+ - AVG(*expression*): returns the average value of all the values.
 The NULL values are ignored.
- - COUNT(Expression): returns the count of all the values.
+ - COUNT(*expression*): returns the count of all the values.
 The NULL values are ignored
+ - MAX(*expression*): returns the maximum value of all the values.
+The NULL values are ignored.
+ - MIN(*expression*): returns the minimum value of all the values.
+The NULL values are ignored.
  - SUM(Expression): returns the sum of all the values.
 The NULL values are ignored.